 Abstract.
 The high-density electrical method is a primary method used in shallow geophysical prospecting.
-With the rapid industrial development of recent years, the function and performance of high-density electrical instruments have been considerably improved in several aspects.
+Due to the rapid industrial development that has taken place in recent years, the function and performance of high-density electrical instruments have been considerably improved in several aspects.
 However, most of the electrical instruments currently available on the market still exhibit some shortcomings, such as being bulky, heavy, limited in their data acquisition accuracy, and difficult to connect to the Internet for remote monitoring.
-To address these problems, this study developed a new multifunctional 4-dimensional (4D) high-density electrical instrument based on remote wireless communication technology.
+To address these problems, this study developed a new multifunctional four-dimensional (4D) highdensity electrical instrument based on remote wireless communication technology.
 The system is small and lightweight, includes an integrated transceiver, has high data acquisition accuracy, and is capable of remote wireless real-time control.
-In

-15 this study, the hardware circuit was designed.
-The Arm all-in-one (AIO) LJD-eWinV5-ST7 with a 154.4cm × 87cm, 800 × 480 high-brightness wide-temperature-range display is used as the host computer, which has the advantages of small size, low power consumption, and abundant hardware resources.
-IoT technology is incorporated in the system, and a 4G module is employed to provide a real-time remote control and data acquisition monitoring system based on the cloud platform.
+In this study, the hardware circuit was designed.
+The Arm allin-one (AIO) LJD-eWinV5-ST7 with a $154.4 \text{ cm} \times 87 \text{ cm}$ , 800 × 480 high-brightness wide-temperature-range display is used as the host computer, which has the advantages of small size, low power consumption, and abundant hardware resources.
+Internet of things (IoT) technology is incorporated in the system, and a 4G module is employed to provide a realtime remote control and data acquisition monitoring system based on the cloud platform.
 Tests showed that this instrument is stable and convenient to use and can meet the requirements for use in field prospecting.

-20 1 Introduction
+1 Introduction

 Energy serves as the foundation for social and economic development, and geological work serves all aspects of the social economy.
 With the rapid development of science and technology and the fast growth of national economies, there is an increasing demand for energy in all countries.
-It is pointed out in the 2019 China Mineral Resources (CMR) Report (Ministry of natural resources, 2019) that China's consumption of primary energy, crude steel, gold, 10 non-ferrous metals, and cement

-25 remains the highest in the world.
-Therefore, continuing endeavors to tap and develop the potential of domestic resources and increase research efforts as well as improve resource supply, and guarantee capabilities are still important measures for ensuring ongoing economic development.
+It is pointed out in the 2019 China Mineral Resources (CMR) Report (Ministry of natural resources, 2019) that China's consumption of primary energy, crude steel, gold, 10 non-ferrous metals, and cement remains the highest in the world.
+Therefore, continuing endeavors to tap and develop the potential of domestic resources, increase research efforts, and improve resource supply are still important measures for ensuring ongoing economic development.